aidenkoog/awesome-app-architecture/react_native/README.md

 - 2022/11/16 : Added authentication, sync device information and diconnect device functions.
 - 2022/11/17 : (1st) Added clear, reconnect BLE and en/disable BLE log option testcases.
 - 2022/11/17 : (2nd) Added testcase for automatical testing.
-- 2022/11/18 : Fixed out of sync issue between request and response in hidden test app / Update encryption module.
+- 2022/11/18 : (1st) Fixed out of sync issue between request and response in hidden test app / Update encryption module.
+- 2022/11/18 : (2nd) Fixed BLE reconnection popup in hidden menu is terminated automatically as soon as it opens.

 ## How To Setup Environment